qlibs/.github/profile/README.md

 - How to report bugs/issues?

-    > Github issues are prefered way for bugs/issues reporting.
+    > Github issues is prefered way to report bugs/issues.

 - How to contribute?